peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  parameter values that span two or more key-value pairs.
 Parameters making use of RFC 2231 extensions have names with an asterisk ("*").
-Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the given character encoding).
+Such a parameter will be ignored if it is ill-formed because of RFC 2231's rules (except for illegal percent-decoding or undecodable sequences for the specified character encoding).
 Examples of RFC 2231 extensions follow (both examples encode the same "filename" parameter):</p> <p><b>text/example;
  filename*=utf-8'en'filename.txt</b></p> <p><b>text/example;
  filename*0*=utf-8'en'file; filename*1*=name%2Etxt</b></p> <p>This
  implementation ignores keys (in parameter key-value pairs) that appear more